PRODUCT MAY HAVE BEEN DISCONTINUED

 The fourth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

 Compared to meat, glutens are inferior plant-based proteins low in some of the essential amino acids dogs need for life.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The fifth ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fifth ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The sixth ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The seventh ingredient is soy flour, a high-protein by-product of soybean processing.

 Soy flour would be expected to have a notably lower biological value than meat.